Find Schools

 Can I Afford College of the Holy Cross?

-The overall average net price of Holy Cross is $49,046.
-The affordability of the school largely depends on your financial need since net price varies by income group.
+The average net price after aid at Holy Cross is $36,868.
+Your actual cost will depend on your family’s circumstances since net price varies by income group.

 Student Loan Debt